-How much do we know about how the brain determines gender identity?
+What we know about how the brain determines gender identity.

 If we knew what determined gender identity in the brain would this help?
 And if we could manipulate this brain area, in a way that was safe and effective, to alter identity after birth, or assess it prenatally, would this be useful or even desirable?
 But first, let’s look at the information we have at present.

 It all begins with a search for areas of the brain that differ between males and females.
 If these are found, they might indicate a neural foundation for gender identity.
 Now, this assumes a binary division that applies to most people.
 This is plausible because at the chromosomal level, nearly everyone (but not everyone) has either an XY or an XX pair of "sex" chromosomes.
 This allows us to "binarise" most people.